lucywoodman/goeatco/TESTING.md

 ## Testing user stories

+Below is a summary of the user story testing.

 1. As a user I want the app to be simple to navigate so I can find my way around easily.

 | **Feature**  | **Action**   | **Expected Result** | **Actual Result** |